 These guidelines are subject to change by official action of the appropriate Graduate School governance bodies.
 Visit the full English Proficiency Requirements for Admission to Graduate study at: http://policy.ku.edu/graduate-studies/english-proficiency-international-students.

 The following are acceptable means for verifying English proficiency for purposes of admitting international students and domestic non-native English speakers:

 - Graduation with a baccalaureate degree (or higher) earned in residence from an accredited English-medium U.S. college or university or a college or university in the United Kingdom, Australia, New Zealand, Ireland, English-speaking province of Canada, or an English-speaking Caribbean country, with instruction conducted in English.
 Degrees earned online may not be used to verify English proficiency.

 - Official scores from an English proficiency standardized test scores (e.g. TOEFL, IELTS-Academic, or PTE), sent by the testing agency to the University of Kansas.
-Official scores must be less than two years old at the time the admission is processed by Graduate Admissions.
+Official scores must be less than two years old.

 - In exceptional cases, a department, with written support from the appropriate School or College, may petition the Dean of Graduate studies to consider alternative documentation of English proficiency.
 In consultation with the Director of the Applied English Center, the Dean of Graduate Studies will determine whether the alternative documentation demonstrates English proficiency at the level expected for regular admission to graduate study at KU.